jhabets/visual-asset-management-system/README.md

 -   `app.baseStackName` | default: prod | #Base stack stage environment name to use when creating full CDK stack name.
 -   `app.stagingBucketName` | default: NULL | #Staging bucket for transfering assets between deployment.
 If null, no staging bucket will be created.
 -   `app.adminEmailAddress` | default: adminEmail@example.com | #Administrator email address to use for the initial super admin account.
--   `app.useFips` | default: false | #Feature to deploy to a FIPS compliant AWS environment.
+-   `app.useFips` | default: false | #Feature to use FIPS compliant AWS partition endpoints.
 Must combine with AWS CLI FIPS Environment variable `AWS_USE_FIPS_ENDPOINT`.

 -   `app.govCloud.enabled` | default: false | #Feature to deploy to the AWS GovCloud partition.
-Will automatically turn VAMS features on/off based on service support.
+Will automatically turn VAMS features on/off based on service support (see below on additional configuration notes).

 -   `app.useGlobalVpc.enabled` | default: false | #Will create a global VPC to use for various configuration feature options.
 Using an ALB, OpenSearch Provisioned, or the Point Cloud Visualization Pipeline will force this setting to true.
 All options under this section only apply if this setting is set/force to 'true'.
 -   `app.useGlobalVpc.useForAllLambdas` | default: false | #Feature will deploy all lambdas created behind the VPC and create needed interface endpoints to support communications.
 Reccomended only for select deployments based on security (FedRamp) or external component VPC-only access (e.g. RDS).